 Can’t figure out hashtags?
 We can help.
 Cork Tree Creative has a knowledgeable team that specializes in the evolving nuances of social media.
 Your online presence is important and can be the difference between brand recognition... and rejection.
 Make sure you’re getting it right the first time.
 We can help you brainstorm which tags to use, where they should go, and how to get you right in that visibility sweet spot.

-So, you’ve got your company’s social media platforms ready to rock and it is time to start posting.
-Before you begin, ask yourself – “Ok, so when is the best time for me to throw these tweets, posts, and updates out to the public?”
+So, you’ve got your company’s social media platforms ready to rock, and it's time to start posting.
+Before you begin, ask yourself, “Ok, so when is the best time for me to throw these tweets, posts, and updates out to the public?”
 Well, be happy you’re here because we are going to teach you just that.

 While it’s important to track your own social media metrics to determine the best time to post for your business, there are some general go-to times to get you started with your posting.